Helen Octavia Dickens: Research

 While running the clinic, Dickens did extensive research regarding teen pregnancy and sexually transmitted infections, using her knowledge and results of her research to educate young mothers.

 She also did a lot of work in cancer services and education.
 Dickens instigated a program, funded by the National Institute of Health, to carry out pap tests to detect cervical cancer.

-During Dickens's career, she received a lot of awards and recognition for her work.
+During Dickens' career, she received a lot of awards and recognition for her work.
 Some of these awards included: Gimbel Philadelphia Award for "outstanding service to humanity, " the Medical Woman of the Year, Distinguished Daughter of Pennsylvania, Daisy Lumpkin Award, the Mercy Douglass Hospital Award, and the Sadie Alexander Award for community service by Delta Sigma Theta.

+Death

+Dickens died from complications of a stroke at age 92 at Hahnemann University Hospital on December 2, 2001.

 Awards and legacy

 She received a Candace Award from the National Coalition of 100 Black Women in 1986.

 In 1991, she was awarded the most prestigious award at the Penn's Women of Color celebration.
 This award was named after her, Dr. Helen O. Dickens Lifetime Achievement Award.
 This award was given to candidates who had a long history of helping Women of Color in the Penn and Delaware Valley communities.

 She donated papers from the latter part of her career to the University of Pennsylvania in 1994 (accession number 1994: 62) with a further donation accessioned in 2002 (accession number 2002:7).

+Dickens' efforts in the fight against cervical cancer, along with that of Georgios and Andromachi Papanikolaou and Hashime Murayama, are featured in the documentary film The Cancer Detectives which first aired on American Experience on March 26, 2024.